onlyphantom/blockchain/content/transactions.md

 > **Selecting the right gas fee depends on the type of transaction and how important it is to you.**
-> ##### High
+>
-> This is best for time sensitive transactions (like Swaps) as it increases the likelihood of a successful transaction.
+> **High**: This is best for time sensitive transactions (like Swaps) as it increases the likelihood of a successful transaction.
 If a Swap takes too long to process it may fail and result in losing some of your gas fee.
 >
-> ##### Medium
-> A medium gas fee is good for sending, withdrawing or other non-time sensitive transactions.
+> **Medium**: A medium gas fee is good for sending, withdrawing or other non-time sensitive transactions.
 This setting will most often result in a successful transaction.
 >
-> ##### Low
->  A lower gas fee should only be used when processing time is less important.
+>  **Low**: A lower gas fee should only be used when processing time is less important.
 Lower fees make it hard predict when (or if) your transaction will be successful.
 >
 > Source: Metamask